dat-ecosystem-archive/docs/papers/dat-paper.md

 The protocol is agnostic to the underlying transport e.g. you could implement Dat over carrier pigeon.
 The key properties of the Dat design are explained in this section.

 - 2.1 **Content Integrity** - Data and publisher integrity is verified through use of signed hashes of the content.
-- 2.2 **Decentralized Mirroring** - Users sharing the same Dat automatically discover each other and exhange data in a swarm.
+- 2.2 **Decentralized Mirroring** - Users sharing the same Dat automatically discover each other and exchange data in a swarm.
 - 2.3 **Network Privacy** - Dat provides certain privacy guarantees including end-to-end encryption.
 - 2.4 **Incremental Versioning** - Datasets can be efficiently synced, even in real time, to other peers.

 ## 2.1 Content Integrity

 Content integrity means being able to verify the data you received is the exact same version of the data that you expected.
-This is imporant in a distributed system as this mechanism will catch incorrect data sent by bad peers.
+This is important in a distributed system as this mechanism will catch incorrect data sent by bad peers.
 It also has implications for reproducibility as it lets you refer to a specific version of a dataset.

 Link rot, when links online stop resolving, and content drift, when data changes but the link to the data remains the same, are two common issues in data analysis.
 For example, one day a file called data.zip might change, but a typical HTTP link to the file does not include a hash of the content, or provide a way to get updated metadata, so clients that only have the HTTP link have no way to check if the file changed without downloading the entire file again.
 Referring to a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.